 Cheap Eats in Copenhagen

 While there are plenty of affordable things to do, in Copenhagen, the same applies to food.
+Here are the top budget restaurants in Copenhagen we found.

 1. Restaurant Klubben

 We tried Restaurant Klubben because it was walking distance from our apartment and it served traditional Danish dishes, at reasonable prices.
-The ambiance is nice, the service is fast, and the portions are mammoth-sized.
+The ambience is nice, the service is fast, and the portions are mammoth-sized.
 Seriously, go there hungry.
 We tried the pork and beef platter and both were gorgeous.
 Price for 2, including water was $60.

 Torvehallerne was recommended, by the staff at Noma, and was, by far, the best place to hang out and enjoy great cheap food.
 It’s an indoor/outdoor market, famed for the best fresh fish.
 If you are renting an apartment, in Copenhagen, and are able to cook, this is the place to go for the ingredients.
 What I loved is the majority of the vendors also make food right there, so you can enjoy different fresh bites.
 I recommend trying the Smørrebrød here.
 It’s a Danish open sandwich, with many toppings to choose from.